Skip to content

 The Post AT&T Boom

-While the other townships in the Somerset Hills stabilized, it was Bernards Township that broke the trend and continued a monumental growth period.
-While you can’t souce to any one event a few previous events were now causing full effect to the township.
-You see, the higways were open, the Bernards Township school system was starting to get great reviews, the open space of the 25 mile township was inviting as a flight to suburbia, and AT&T had just settled into the township.
-Between 1980 to 1990 Bernards Township saw another huge population spike rising almost 33% increasing the population over 4,000 new residents from from 12,990 to over 17,000 residents.
+While the other townships in the Somerset Hills stabilized, Bernards Township broke the trend and continued a monumental growth period.
+While you can’t subscribe to any one event, a few previous events were now having full effect on the township.
+You see, the highways were open, the Bernards Township school system was starting to get great reviews, the open space of the 25-mile township was as inviting as a flight to suburbia, and AT&T had just settled into the township.
+Between 1980 and 1990, Bernards Township saw another huge population spike, rising almost 33%, increasing the population to over 4,000 new residents from 12,990 to over 17,000 residents.

 The Bedminster/ Bernards Divergence